Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 } // end xfr_pattern()
 ```

 VC_DemoReel.ino periodically monitors the valid line to see if there is a valid pattern number being sent.
-Normally there is an unchanging valid pattern number being sent, only occasionally does it change.<br>
+Normally there is an unchanging valid pattern number being sent, only occasionally does it change.

 Because of the VoiceCommands_I2C.ino **delay(1)** statements above near the changes of value of the **valid** state, we know that the VC_DemoReel.ino Arduino has at least a millisecond to read a valid number if it detects the valid pin HIGH.
 VC_DemoReel.ino proceeds as fast as possible to get the bits from the interface using three consecutive **if (HIGH == digitalRead(** statements, but actually a millisecond is plenty of time to do so.<br>
 For each of the bits in the binary number we add in its numerical value only if the pin is HIGH.

-This code gets mixed up with the smiley face code since it reacts differently if we are commanding the smiley psuedo-pattern ON from being OFF (need CRGB:Black background pattern) or doing other pattern commands.
+VC_DemoReel.ino does a fair bit of fancy footwork to handle the smiley face psuedo-pattern, and this gets mixed into the transfer code.
+It reacts differently if we are commanding the smiley psuedo-pattern ON from being OFF (need CRGB:Black background pattern) or doing other pattern commands.
 Also when we command the smiley psuedo-pattern OFF from being ON we try to return to the last commanded "true" pattern.<br>
 VC_DemoReel.ino<br>
 ```C
 /////////////////////////////////////////////////////////////////////////////////////////////////////////